ljyotiman/ljyotiman/README.md

-# [Jyotiman Lahkar]
+# Jyotiman Lahkar
 🚀✨ Fearless Explorer of Code | 💻 Software Sorcerer

 ![Profile Banner](https://example.com/path/to/banner-image.png)

 Hey there, welcome to my GitHub profile! 👋

-I'm [Jyotiman Lahkar], a passionate software sorcerer skilled in both frontend and backend development.
+I'm Jyotiman Lahkar, a passionate software sorcerer skilled in both frontend and backend development.
 With a blend of creativity and technical prowess, I embark on extraordinary coding quests to bring ideas to life.

 ## ⚡️ Expertise